read

 • Run the command provided in the output of whisker: rubeus.exe /asktgt /user:sally /certificate:file.pfx /password:"pass" /domain:jmpesp.xyz /dc:dc1.jmpesp.xyz /getcredentials /show rubeus

 • We now have both a TGT and the NTLM hash for Sally and can now use this principal for whatever we need.
 On Sally’s end, not much has changed, she just goes about her day unaware that Olly has added this credential to her Active Directory object and can leverage it for whatever he needs.
-As a red-teamish example just to close this out with a screenshot abusing Sally’s account: evil winrm But in reality the type of things that has me most worried about this attack is the malicious insider who is just using this from time to time to access other users things undetected. // more on detections to come…
+As a red-team example just to close this out with a screenshot abusing Sally’s account: evil winrm But in reality the type of thing that has me most worried about this attack is the malicious insider who is just using this from time to time to access other users’ things undetected.

 Blog Logo